Flash & Custom Requests

 Deposit required at booking

-When a client books flash, they're immediately sent to a Square Checkout page to pay the deposit.
+When a client books flash, InkFronts generates a Square payment link and sends them straight to a Square-hosted checkout page — card, Apple Pay, or Google Pay.
 No deposit, no booking.
 This keeps your calendar free of uncommitted holds.

 15-minute payment window